pcampani/Full-Stack-React-App-with-GraphQL/README.md

-# Simple React Boilerplate Code
+# Full Stack React App with GraphQL
-My react skeleton starter code

 ## Tech Stack
 * React
 * Material UI
+* GraphQL
 * Webpack
+* Apollo

 ## How to use
 * Clone repo